-- 1. The appraisers have relied upon digital and mathematical scale of municipal plat mapping for determination of gross area-which appears to be net of road rights-of-way-pertaining to six individual parcels under valuation.
-It is an assumption of this report that gross and net site area of a presumed assemblage delineated herein roughly conforms to actual conditions; if not, the value conclusion could be impacted; and - 2.
-Valuation is predicated upon the assumption that the subject property is free and clear of any environmental hazards or contamination.
-If such is not the case, the value conclusion could be impacted; and - 3.
+- 1. The appraisers have not been provided with a legal description, building or site plans and have been directed by the client to make an exterior inspection from the street.
+They have relied upon a legal description, site descriptions and areas culled from municipal documents.
+It is an assumption of this report that gross and net site areas, descriptive detail and condition delineated herein roughly conform to actual (hypothetically vacant) conditions; if not, the value conclusion could be impacted; and - 2.
 The appraisers have not been provided with professional soil boring analysis for the appraisal property.
 Valuation is predicated upon the assumption that the subject soils are suitable for commercial-type construction similar to that found on surrounding parcels.
 If such is not the case, the value conclusion could be impacted.